stevenaeola/gitpitch/prog/js_intro_node/README.md

 # Introduction to nodejs

-# nodejs: What and Why?
+# What and Why?

   - Server-side scripting in JavaScript: alternative to php, asp, RoR
   - Single thread execution: non-blocking
   - Not designed for compute-heavy applications
-  - Package manager npm claims to be `largest ecosystem of open source libraries in the world.`
+  - Package manager npm claims to be largest ecosystem of open source libraries in the world.

-# nodejs: History and Culture
+# History and Culture

   - Developed from 2009
   - Based on Chrome V8 Javascript engine: compiles to machine code